mabrains/VSD-Openlane_Workshop/README.md

 > - A simplified explanation for RTL2GDS flow.
 > - Strive Family SoCs by Dr. Mohamed Shaalan.
 ###  Thirdly:
-> - The last part was to get familiar practically with the EDA tools and synthesize picorv32 and read the reports.
+> - The last part was to get familiar practically with the EDA tools and synthesize picorv32a and read the reports.

 ### Commands Used:
 > - Flow.tcl -interactive
+> - package require openlane 0.9
 > - Prep -design picorv32
 > - run_synthesis